fliiiix/cron-podcast/README.md

 ## The config (feedlist.conf)

 The configuration is really simple.
 Just add for each podcast a new line with the feed url.
-Except the first line, here you define the download directory which can be an absolute or a relative path on your file-system.
+Except for the first line, here you define the download directory which can be an absolute or a relative path on your filesystem.

 **Example feedlist.conf**